intermine/im-docs/docs/embedding/apps-c/publication-search.md

 $ bower install pomme.js
 ```

-Now we are copying a bundled version of [pommejs](https://github.com/radekstepan/pomme.js) into our build directory.
+Now, we are copying a bundled version of [pommejs](https://github.com/radekstepan/pomme.js) into our build directory.

-Do create this sandbox we are going to require [pommejs](https://github.com/radekstepan/pomme.js) instead; in `/example/index.html`:
+To create this sandbox, we are going to require [pommejs](https://github.com/radekstepan/pomme.js) instead; in `/example/index.html`:

 ```markup
 <!doctype html>